mrbrant89/wokedissident/_posts/2025/04/2025-04-06-universal-healthcare-comparison.md

 ### Who Gets Left Behind?

-- 27 million The U.S.ns had no health insurance in 2023 [5](https://www.census.gov/library/stories/2023/09/2022-health-insurance-coverage.html)
+- 27 million Americans had no health insurance in 2023 [5](https://www.census.gov/library/stories/2023/09/2022-health-insurance-coverage.html)
 - Millions more are **underinsured**, meaning they have insurance that’s effectively useless when it matters

 In contrast: